amikoelvis/alx-airbnb-database/database-adv-script/README.md

 FROM properties p
 LEFT JOIN reviews r ON p.property_id = r.property_id;
 ```

+---

+🔎 Explanation: Returns all properties, along with any matching reviews.
+If a property has no reviews, the review fields will be NULL.

+---

 ## ✅ 3.
 FULL OUTER JOIN (Emulated) – Users and Bookings